The University of Texas at San Antonio and the National Defense University's Information Resources Management College

 The following aspects of this agreement are intended to achieve the goals outlined above.

-The Masters of Science in Information Technology with a concentration in Infrastructure Assurance program agrees to accept 15 credit hours from graduates of the Chief Information Officer Certificate Program with an Information Assurance Concentration (CIOP-IA), or 15 hours of credit from graduates of the Chief Information Officer Certificate Program (CIOC) and the Information Assurance Certification Program (IACP), or 9 credit hours from graduates of the Information Assurance Certification Program (IACP) (NSTISSI Standard 4011) towards a Masters of Science in Information Technology with a concentration in Infrastructure Assurance.
+The Masters of Science in Information Technology with a concentration in Information Assurance program agrees to accept 15 credit hours from graduates of the Chief Information Officer Certificate Program with an Information Assurance Concentration (CIOP-IA), or 15 hours of credit from graduates of the Chief Information Officer Certificate Program (CIOC) and the Information Assurance Certification Program (IACP), or 9 credit hours from graduates of the Information Assurance Certification Program (IACP) (NSTISSI Standard 4011) towards a Masters of Science in Information Technology with a concentration in Information Assurance.
 This degree will be awarded by the College of Business at UTSA.

 NDU IRMC CIOP-IA graduates, CIOC graduates and IACP graduates must apply for admission to the MSIT Program at UTSA as graduate students and must meet the graduate admissions requirements of the MSIT Program at UTSA.